How to Get Divorced in N.C.

 Whether you are in Shelby, Rutherfordton, Lincolnton, Gastonia, or a nearby county, our attorneys are here for you.
-Call Teddy, Meekins & Talbert today at (704) 734-9512 or use our online contact form.
+Call Teddy, Meekins & Talbert, P.L.L.C., today at (704) 734-9512 or use our online contact form.

-Divorce from bed and board: Under North Carolina law, this type of divorce can be sought if one party abandons his or her family, maliciously turns the other out, abuses or endangers the life of the other, uses alcohol or drugs excessively, or commits adultery.
+Divorce from bed and board: Under North Carolina law, this type of divorce can be sought if one party abandons his or her family, maliciously turns the other out, abuses or endangers the life of the other, use alcohol, or drugs excessively, or commits adultery.

-Incurable insanity: In these unfortunate circumstances, a person may seek a divorce if the couple have lived separate for three consecutive years due to one spouse’s mental illness.
+Incurable insanity: In these unfortunate circumstances, a person may seek a divorce if the couple has lived separately for three consecutive years due to one spouse’s mental illness.